 3. Air flow

-Again think of your Granny – nice air flow but not too much of a breeze, certainly no direct heating (particularly dry heat from a heater or airconditioner) but fresh warm air to keep her curls (blooms) intact.
+Orchids need a nice soft air flow but not too much of a breeze, certainly no direct heating (particularly dry heat from a heater or air conditioner) but fresh warm air to keep the flowers intact.

 4. Trim spent flowers